RivaD2/city_explorer_api./README.md

 **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
 This project required building a stand-alone back end which will interact with a static front end.
-I requested data from a total of six third-party APIs, modified the data as needed, and sent the data to the client to be displayed in the browser.
+I requested data from a total of four third-party APIs, modified the data as needed, and sent the data to the client to be displayed in the browser.
+I created an instance on Heroku as well.

 ## Getting Started
 // Creating a server